PaycheckCalculatorOnline logo

 Overpaid Social Security Tax?
 You Can Get a Refund

 The more you earn and pay into the system over your working years, the higher your eventual Social Security benefit — up to a maximum.
-The 2025 maximum monthly benefit for someone retiring at full retirement age is $3,822.
+The 2025 maximum monthly benefit for someone retiring at full retirement age was $3,822.

 Frequently Asked Questions